downfromthetrees/the_magic_eye/README.md

 Notes:

-* You can automatically add tags to all removals using [Toolbox moderator extension](http://www.reddit.com/r/toolbox).
-In Toolbox's `Removal Reason Settings` tab just add the `[](#start_removal)` to the end of the header and `[](#end_removal)` to the start of the footer.

-* If you have some removals that you don't want to blacklist images (for example "Your title sucks, resubmit with a better one") you can either add the tags to the individual toolbox removals, OR you can put `[](#ignore_removal)` in the ones you don't want blacklisting images.

 * If you're a real perfectionist, `[](#repost)` is another supported tag for when the bot fails to detect a recent repost so you manually remove it as one.
 In this case you don't want the bot to blacklist it, but you do want future duplicates of it to be removed until the repost period is up!
 You can [see it in action here](https://www.reddit.com/r/hmmm/comments/a2sseh/hmmm/eb0vmwv/) (note the extended message).

 * If a moderator hasn't made a comment in this format (or if the moderator comment has been removed/not distinguished) Magic Eye will ignore the removed post and let you deal with the new one.

-* You can customize the removal message with the `fullRemovalMessage` parameter, and variables will be substituted in.
+* You can customize the removal message with the `fullRemovalMessage` parameter, and variables shown in the example above will be substituted in.

-### Remove broken image links
+### Remove broken image links (enabled by default)

     "removeBrokenImages": {},